-Option Description -targs,translation-args Fortify Static Code Analyzer translation arguments (repeatable) Takes a single string argument.
-For multiple translation arguments, use multiple -targs options.
-If the translation option has a path parameter that includes a space, enclose the path with single quotes. -upload,upload-to-ssc Uploads the FPR to Fortify Software Security Center upon completion. -uptoken,ssc-upload-token <token></token> Specifies the Fortify Software Security Center file upload token.
+Start Options for Remote Translation and Scan Description Analyzer options you can use with the -targs option, see "Options Accepted for -targs (translation-args)" on page 110. -upload, upload-to-ssc Uploads the FPR to Fortify Software Security Center upon completion. -uptoken, ssc-upload-token <token></token> Specifies the Fortify Software Security Center file upload token.
 Note: If the pool_mapping_mode property is set to DISABLED on the Controller, you can use a Fortify Software Security Center AnalysisUploadToken instead.
 However, if pool_mapping_mode is ENABLED, an AnalysisUploadToken does not work, and a ScanCentralCtrlToken is required instead.
-For information about how to acquire AnalysisUploadToken and ScanCentralCtrlToken tokens, see the Fortify Software Security Center User Guide. -version,application- version <name></name> Specifies the Fortify Software Security Center application version name. -versionid,application- version-id <id></id> Specifies the Fortify Software Security Center application version ID. -yv,python-version <version></version> Specifies the Python version to automatically find the installed Python.
+For information about how to acquire AnalysisUploadToken and ScanCentralCtrlToken tokens, see the Fortify Software Security Center User Guide. -version,application-version <name></name> Specifies the Fortify Software Security Center application version name. -versionid,application-version-id <id></id> Specifies the Fortify Software Security Center application version ID. -yv, python-version <version></version> Specifies the Python version to automatically find the installed Python.
 Allowed values: 2 or 3.
 This flag is ignored if the ScanCentral SAST client is started under a Python virtual environment or if -python-virtual-env is specified.